 Kelly Rodriguez was one of the many inspiring women I met at the 2015 Women in Travel Summit in Boston.
-She has been teaching ESL at an elementary school in Massachusetts, but in October, she’ll be starting new job teaching English online to European students completing their high school degrees in the U.S. She muses about her life, family and travels on her blog, A Lovely Life Indeed.
+She teaches English online to European students, and muses about her life, family and travels on her blog, A Lovely Life Indeed.

 NAME: Kelly Rodriguez

 OCCUPATION: Global Educator, former Elementary School ESL Teacher

 How have you made your life a “traveling life” and why?